qiyangzh/School-based-Mental-Health-Interventions-Targeting-Depression-or-Anxiety-A-Meta-analysis/README.md

 Authors: Qiyang Zhang, Jun Wang, Amanda Neitzel

-Journal: Journal of Youth and Adolescents
+Journal: Journal of Youth and Adolescence

 # About #
 This repository shares two R files we used to 1) conduct meta-analysis and 2) create the PRISMA flow diagram.